tchibatron/dbeaver/Data-Editor.md

 You can apply custom filters to any table contents or query results.
 Type filter criteria in the input field above results panel.
 Criteria could be any SQL expression operating with any number of columns/values.
 Also you can apply per-field filters in filter settings dialog.
 Or you can make filter from cell value – choose Order/Filter in the context menu and then some field criteria.
 Filters context menu can be activated with shortcut `CTRL+F11`.

-**Data ordering**

-You can order results by some column(s) – just click on the arrows icon after column name.
-By default DBeaver uses server-side ordering (i.e. query will be re-executed on server) but you can reconfigure it and make only client-side orderings.

 **Data search**